Red Jade

 The Red Jade was Ericsson's unreleased handheld console, intended to compete with the Game Boy Advance.

 History

 Development

 Fredrik Liljegren founded Red Jade as a startup company in February 2000.
-The startup included other notable developers such as Robert J. Mical.
+The startup included other notable developers such as RJ Mical.
 Originally the developing team for the Red Jade approached Sony and Sega as potential partners but both declined.
 Ericsson decided to invest US$10 million in the Red Jade, It was to be released by Christmas season 2002 and would have retailed for $150.

 Cancellation

 When overall sales plummeted, Ericsson cancelled the Red Jade before production in April 2001 and cut 22,000 employees to help minimize losses.
 The collapse of the Dot-com bubble left the startup in a position where it was unable to find other investors to continue development.
 The number of existing prototype units is unclear along with possibility of games made for them.
 Quake III Arena was said to have received a port.
 Ericsson's mobile phone division later divested into joint venture with Sony and rebranded as Sony Ericsson, until Sony acquired Ericsson's share and became Sony Mobile Communications.
 In 2006 Red Jade as a company would be restarted by Liliegreen to operate as a game development studio.